Thomson Reuters names new CEO, earnings top estimates

 With Thomson Reuters back on strong footing under Smith’s leadership, the board wanted to recruit an executive who would chart a long-term growth strategy for the company, two sources familiar with the matter said.

-On a call with analysts following the financial report, Smith reaffirmed the company's commitment to the news business which now contributes about 10% of total annual revenue.

-"There's a lot for us in addition to the tradition and the emotional attachment to the news business that many of us in leadership share," Smith said.
-"What we've tried to explore ... is more corporate verticals.
-I see no reason why we can’t have newsfeeds and integrate Reuters News into our professional products as successfully as we have in our financial products."

-Hasker, who also worked at McKinsey & Co as a media consultant earlier in his career, was selected by Thomson Reuters' board based on his experience in building platforms and running businesses that collect and analyze data, two sources familiar with the matter said.
+Hasker, who was a senior advisor at private equity firm TPG and who worked at McKinsey & Co as a media consultant, was selected by Thomson Reuters' board based on his experience in building platforms and running businesses that collect and analyze data, two sources familiar with the matter said.

-"We have to see ourselves, before too long, to be true global leaders in the advanced analytics space and in the software and AI space," Hasker told employees in a staff conference call on Tuesday morning.

 At Nielsen, which is primarily known for its TV ratings measurement business, Hasker helped accelerate the company's transformation into a data and analytics firm tracking media consumption and consumer purchases, former colleagues said.